That dollar amount results from a 19.5% increase from $11.7 billion four years earlier in 2019.

-Kansas’ top 10 exports accounted for 46.4% of the overall value of the state’s global shipments.
+Kansas’ top 10 exports accounted for almost half (48%) of the overall value of the state’s global shipments.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

 Below are Kansas’ top 10 import products highlighting the state’s highest spending on foreign-made goods in 2022.